lpinilla/vim-codepainter/README.md

 Once installed (I highly recommend [vim-plug](https://github.com/junegunn/vim-plug)), you need to set a color (or use default), select the area you want to "paint" and press F2 (default key-binding) to paint it.

-If you had something already painted, selecting and applying the same color will result on removing it (removing the tags and the match rule if there is no other marker for that color).
+If you had something already painted, selecting and applying the same color will result on removing it.
+If you paint it with another color, it will replace it for the new one.

 ### Changing between colors

-There are 10 colors definend on the plugin source, you can change them as you like.
-In order to change between them, you should run `:PainterPickColor <n>` where n is an integer from 0-9.

-### Changing the delimiter

-In case the default delimiter makes a conflict with your code, you can change it via the command `:PainterChangeDelimiter <arg>` , where arg should be a string and should have one character "d" which will represent the color.

-So if I wanted to change the default delimiter to "\$\$d" I'll run `:PainterChangeDelimiter "$$d"`
+There are 10 colors pre-defined on the plugin source (named "paint<n>").
+You can use any highlight group you want using `:PainterChangeColor <number>` for the default ones or `:PainterChangeColorByName <name>` to supply your own highlight group.
+The default group is "paint0".

 ### Cleaning everything

 If you want to remove every marker and every match rule, you should run the command `:PainterEraseAll`

+### Saving the Marks

+Use the command `:PainterSaveMarks <path>` to create a json file with the marks.
+If no path is supplied, it will use the file's path and create a file with the same name.

+### Loading Marks from a file

+The command `:PaintarLoadMarks <path>` lets you load the marks saved previously.
+If a path is not supplied, it will use the current file path and try to load a json file with the same filename of the current file.

+By default, the plugin will try to automatically load the marks of the current file if they exist.
+You can disable this feature by changing the flag `g:auto_load_marks` to 0 in the plugin source.

-### Known issues
+### Bugs

-If you first paint something with a color and then apply another color to the same selection, it will result in an error.
-In this case, you should first unpaint the desired area with the paint color it already has and then apply the new color.
+If you find a bug, feel free to open an issue about it!